isomerpages/govtech-stp/_atp/frequently-asked-questions.md

 - Taiwan

 The ATP comes with [conditions](/atp/conditions) of travel that the applicant must comply with.

+There is no need to apply for an ATP for entry into Singapore from 31 March 2022, 2359h (SGT).

 #### 2. How can visitors apply for an ATP?